Codex Entry 05: The Culinary Traversal, 900–1700

 Rice wine and palm wine are central to diplomatic reception.
 Refusal of the cup is a diplomatic event in itself.
 Sobriety and inebriation are choreographed.
 The early Iberian observers, raised on a different alcohol-and-honor culture, repeatedly misread this choreography.

 Linguistic anchor.
-The earliest written transcriptions of Visayan food vocabulary appear in this window via Pigafetta and the Loaisa survivors.
+The earliest written transcriptions of Visayan food vocabulary appear in this window via the early-contact chroniclers.
 Spellings are unstable; root forms — kanin, inihaw, suka — are recognizable and consistent with the modern Visayan registers.
 The lexicon survives the transcription.

 VI.
 1565–1600 — The Galleon arrives, the Columbian Exchange enters the lineages